 This course addresses the role of philosophy in the classroom.
 Emphasis is placed on analysis of current religious and education trends, and major philosophies impacting education. *Please note, this course is not part of a program leading to eligibility of a Virginia state teaching license (or license in any other state).
 Individuals seeking to obtain a state teaching license should contact email@example.com for recommended course options.

 In order to understand and present oneself clearly and consistently in the classroom, it is important to know what one believes about teaching and learning.
 Every teacher should be able to explain and defend his/her philosophy and explain how it differs from other philosophical positions.
 It is beneficial, if not imperative, for Christian educators to understand the philosophical and ideological issues that impact education.

-The candidate will write a 3 to 4-page paper to convey their understanding of a biblical worldview and a Christian philosophy of education.
-Also, the implications of these principles in their application to educational practice should be discussed.
+The candidate will write a 3-4-page paper to convey his/her understanding of a biblical worldview and a Christian philosophy of education.
+Also, the implications of these principles in his/her application to educational practice should be discussed.
 This paper must be in current APA format and include a minimum of 4 references in addition to the Bible.
-The candidate will submit the paper in Blackboard through SafeAssign.
-(MLO: B, C, D, E)
+(CLO: B, C, D, E)